JonathanTaylor9/17-Image-Processing-Exercise/README.md

 # 17-Image-Processing-Exercise

-Uses the opencv library to process an image file named 'galaxy.jpg'
+Uses the opencv library to resize an image file named 'galaxy.jpg' to 50% of original size, display it onscreen until closed, and also save it to disk as new file named Resized_Galaxy.jpg